giantswarm/docs/src/content/basics/secured-access-to-clusters/index.md

 ![](./site-to-site-vpn.png)

-Cluster can be accessed by connecting to Giant Swarm VPN server which establishes secure connection with jump host of the cluster.
+Cluster can be accessed by connecting to a Giant Swarm VPN server which establishes a secure connection with the jump host of the cluster.

 We use two different VPN providers in order to bring the best and fastest support possible.